- Webhook events

 - Select Add new webhook.

 - In URL, enter the URL of the webhook endpoint.
-The URL must be percent-encoded if it contains one or more special characters.
+Use percent-encoding for special characters.

 - Optional.
-Clear the Enable SSL verification checkbox to disable SSL verification.
+To disable SSL verification, clear the Enable SSL verification checkbox.

 - Select Add webhook.